fabrizioT/bCombat/readme.txt

 bCOMBAT AI MOD v0.15 [SP] for ARMA3
 =========================================

-INFORMATION
+INTRODUCTION
 -----------------------------------------

-bCombat is an ArmA3 infantry AI enhancement mod in form of addon, currently under development.
+bCombat is an ArmA 3 infantry AI enhancement mod in form of addon, still under development.
-It's Single Player only (for now) and CBA is a requirement.
+It's currently Single Player.
+CBA is this only requirement.

 REQUIREMENTS